 So what’s a media kit, and where does it come into play?

 A media kit is a showcase of your brand and catalogue of the media space or inventory you’ve got available for sale to advertisers.
+You can read more about the purpose of a media kit here.

 The media space you can sell is typically your owned media – that could be on your webpages, your social channels, email subscribers, followers or audience.